This post contains affiliate links at no cost to you. Disclosures.

 You have to network and get to know people.
 Let’s say you are already the master of language and grammar and fully grasp the concept of catering to your audience.
 Now what?
 Well, now you have to research places or people you want to contact and decide how you will start freelance writing.
 Will you set up a Craigslist ad to offer students helping editing papers or will your thing be trying to get published by the New York Times?
 Regardless of what you decide, the more people you know, the better.
 Network with school teachers, parents, college boards, etc. to get clients for the former and get yourself known by other reputable publications to get seen by sites with followings as large as the New York Times.
 Friends and family can help, too!
 Everyone knows someone!

 Be brave.
 Sometimes there will be a job you want, and you won’t know how to get it and you really can’t convince yourself that you’re good enough but that’s how you close doors for yourself–with self-doubt.
 Gather positive energy and go for what you want.
-The worst that could happen is someone turns you down for a position or a pitch, but if hearing ‘no’ is not something you can handle, this is probably not the right industry for you.
+The worse that could happen is someone turns you down for a position or a pitch, but if hearing ‘no’ is not something you can handle, this is probably not the right industry for you.
 Writers are a dime a dozen, and you constantly have to prove your worth to strangers.

 How do freelance writers get paid?
 By being good writers, establishing a portfolio, and/or having others recommend them.
 But you have to be willing to start small.
 Some editing places will only pay one cent per word whereas other sites are willing to pay up to $300 for one article.